What Does Monitor Response Time Mean?

 It is a measure of how quickly a pixel can display a change from black to white or from one shade of gray to another.
 Different shades of gray represent how intense any given color will appear on your monitor through a filter.

-The darker the gray, the less light will pass through the said color filter and hit your eyes, which is exactly why you don’t hear people talking about blue to red response times or things like that.
+The darker the gray, the less light will pass through the said color filter and hit your eyes, which is exactly why you don’t hear people talking about blue-to-red response times or things like that.

 Response times are often given in milliseconds since one frame on a standard 60Hz monitor stays on your screen for just 16.67 milliseconds.

 The pixels themselves need to transition more quickly than that so that they can display the next frame in time.
-But just because a monitor has a response time below 16.67ms, it doesn’t mean that it is just as good as anything else.

 This is when you can see the remains of trails from a moving object on a screen as pixels take too long to switch between shades of gray.